 Details are tentative

-A call for applications for science projects to participate in the EURASIAN ARCTIC C4 expedition (concerns the operational support from the Swedish Polar Research Secretariat) is planned to open at the end of 2021.
-Projects with a strong link to the research theme topics described above which also have funding through funding bodies who use peer-review selection will be prioritized.
+A call for project applications for the ARTofMELT expedition (concerns the operational support from the Swedish Polar Research Secretariat) is planned to open at the end of 2021.